 “Today I sit down and talk to people about their goals for their family, and then how to structure their businesses in such a way that those goals can be carried out,” Thompson continues.
 “We want to avoid having to break up families or businesses.”

-On August 30, Thompson joined Deana Labriola, business law attorney at Ward and Smith, and Mark Phillips, managing director of Jacobs Capital, at the Triangle Business Journal’s first Family Business Symposium.
+On August 30, Thompson joined Deana Labriola, business law attorney, and Mark Phillips, managing director of Jacobs Capital, at the Triangle Business Journal’s first Family Business Symposium.
 They discussed and explored real-life situations – along with the challenges and opportunities – faced by family owned business leaders.
 Here are some of the highlights.

 Who sets the vision for a family business?